mespe/mespe.github.io/content/post/write_a_fun.md

 6      0      0      0      0      0
 ```

-Our data.frame is arranged as a tidy data.frame, with each row
+Our experiment data.frame is arranged as a tidy data.frame, with each row
 representing a single observation at a given treatment at a given
 time.

-Here is what some of those data look like:
+Here is what some of the experiment data look like:

 ```
           DateTimePDT Distance_m Experiment